Matb85/modular-slider/README.md

 ### CSS strategies

 by default modular slider provides two css strategies.
-They both require some css variables that you may put either in the **:root** or in the **.ms-outer-con** element.
+They both require some css variables that you may put either in the **:root** or **.ms-outer-con** element.

 1. Fixed width (default)
    the slides have a specified width - the container subordinates to them